 In 2001, brothers Bill and Cal Ripken, Jr. Co-Founded the Cal Ripken, Sr. Foundation as a tribute to their father’s devotion to teaching life skills and lessons through sports.

-Through Bill's work with the business and foundation he earned a reputation as one of the game's finest teachers.
+Through Bill's work with the business and Foundation he earned a reputation as one of the game's finest teachers.
 He also helped produce several Ripken Baseball instructional products with his brother including the bestselling book Play Baseball The Ripken Way and an instructional DVD series entitled Baseball The Ripken Way.
-In 2009, Bill served as First Base Coach for Team USA during the World Baseball Classic and he has been a manager in the annual Under Armour High School All-American Game at Wrigley Field for the past seven years.
+He recently wrote his own book, State of Play, The Old School Guide To New School Baseball which was published in February 2020.
+In 2009, Bill served as First Base Coach for Team USA during the World Baseball Classic.

-Bill resides in Maryland with his wife, Candace, and their children, Miranda, Anna, Reese, and Jack.
+Bill resides in Maryland with his wife, Candace, they have four children Miranda, Anna, Reese, and Jack.